 For example, NovaBACKUP uses the incremental forever backup scheme, in which each storage medium holds the complete set of files selected for backup, and then sends the changes on file or block level only at the scheduled time.

-An image-based backup, also known as a disaster recovery, disk image, or system image backup, allows you to create a full disk backup of your entire system (or one or more partitions), including your operating system, applications, and all your data, rather than just your files and folders.
+An image-based backup, also known as a disaster recovery, disk image, or system image backup, allows you to create a full disk backup of your entire system (or one or more partitions), including your operating system, settings, applications, and all your data, rather than just your files and folders.
 These backups are often made periodically in addition to regular file backups.

 When choosing the best storage medium for your local server backup, you should be able to choose the device that makes the most sense for your environment.
 For example, if you need to back up a single physical server, a direct-attached hard drive or solid-state drive might make more sense than a high-end NAS.
 More importantly, whatever you use should be able to scale as your storage needs grow.

-Advantages: Easy to use with a fast data transfer and high storage capacity while being relatively cost-effective.
+Advantages: Easy to use with a fast data transfer and high storage capacity, while being relatively cost-effective.

 Disadvantages: Vulnerable to physical damage (HDDs in particular are prone to damage), and data could be lost in the event of theft.
+64% of downtime events are related to human errors, such as device mismanagement, misconfiguration, and inadvertent data loss.
+(ITIC Research, via Expert Insights)

 Advantages: Centralized data storage with options for built-in redundancy.

+Disadvantages: High initial purchase cost and requires some technical knowledge for setup and management.
 If you’d like to dig deeper into how NAS can be beneficial for your backup strategy, continue with our “Essential Guide to NAS as Backup Storage for SMBs.”

 A note on backup appliances: If you choose a backup appliance that comes with backup software, make sure you can easily add other storage destinations, such as cloud storage, to ensure a well-rounded backup strategy.

-One of the most common backup guidelines is the 3-2-1 rule.
+One of the most common backup guidelines to achieve a combined local and cloud backup is the 3-2-1 rule.
 No surprise, since it's easy to remember and usually cited as a great example of a reliable and restorable backup strategy.

-The 3-2-1 rule states that every local backup should be accompanied by an offsite backup.
-Cloud-based storage, in particular, has made it much more convenient and affordable to store data offsite, protecting your data from floods, fires, and other natural disasters as well as cyberattacks.
+The 3-2-1 rule states that every local backup should be accompanied by an off-site backup.
+Cloud-based storage, in particular, has made it much more convenient and affordable to store data off-site, protecting your data from floods, fires, and other natural disasters as well as cyberattacks.

 While a backup solution can't prevent a ransomware attack, a backup can keep your company from going out of business by allowing you to quickly restore encrypted data without paying the ransom.
-To ensure that you can still access your backups after an attack, consider implementing these additional backup strategies:

 In 30% of ransomware attacks where data was encrypted, data was also stolen.
+(Sophos, Ransomware Report 2023)

 When looking for backup software for your servers, in addition to the topics mentioned above, here are some key factors to consider: